NucleusEngineering/data-journey/ETL/CloudRun/README.md

 OR follow the documentation on how to [create a BigQuery table with schema through the console](https://cloud.google.com/bigquery/docs/tables#console).

+!!!
+Note: Check BQ schema for "weekday" column.
+Create it if needed.

 </details>

 ## STEP 2